 Here’s to yet another month in which I failed to follow my TBR schedule.
 No matter, March brought some fortunate moments and beginnings, and also delays in reading books and falling behind on the planning once more.
 But at least I officially have a Master thesis project now and I am also volunteering for the Human Library Project organised here in Groningen which is very exciting!

 But on to the books.
-In March I managed four books, although I was aiming higher at five.
+In March I managed five books!
 You can find their reviews below:

 Read in March

 I am beginning April with a very popular mystery/thriller novel, my first contemporary mystery of 2017, Night Film by Marisha Pessl.
 Again, here is a case of a book I’ve read so much about through Booktube and when I checked it out on Goodreads I found out that not only it was a Goodreads Choice nominee but also a Shirley Jackson Award finalist.
 While I’m starting to make my way through this murder mystery, I am also making my way out of a brilliant trilogy.
 The epic finale of The Remembrance of Earth’s Past trilogy with Death’s End was on my March TBR but was transferred to my April one.
 Still, I am looking forward to this though I wish I could have got to it sooner.
 I am officially 5 books behind schedule, people!
 And the Bailey’s Longlist is out!
 I’m ruined..